mixxxdj/manual/source/chapters/preferences.rst

 ---------

-The Sound :term:`API` that Mixxx uses is the method by which Mixxx talks to your :term:`Operating System` in order to deliver audio to your soundcard.
+The Sound :term:`API` that Mixxx uses is the method by which Mixxx talks to your :term:`Operating System` in order to deliver audio to your audio interface.
 Your choice of Sound API can drastically affect Mixxx's performance on your computer. **Therefore it is important to take care to choose the best Sound API available to you.**